New Mesothelioma Treatments and Research

 - Anti-Tumor Enzymes.
 A recent clinical trial showed promising results for mesothelioma patients treated with AGI-PEG 20.
 The drug is an enzyme that prevents the formation of an amino acid that cancer cells need to live.
 The study found the drug could extend patient survival time by as much as 30% when used with standard chemotherapy.[19]

 - Antiangiogenic Drugs.
 Angiogenesis is the growth of blood vessels.
-Tumors grow a lot of new blood vessels to supply its sells with the nutrients and oxygen needed to keep growing.
+Tumors grow a lot of new blood vessels to supply their cells with the nutrients and oxygen needed to keep growing.
 Antiangiogenic drugs, which target blood vessel formation, are not new but researchers continue to refine them for use in mesothelioma patients.
 Currently, bevacizumab shows the best results when used along with cisplatin and pemetrexed.[20]

 How Can I Access New Mesothelioma Treatments?